 - 1. Note down the issues faced by the young person.
-This would be better during an arranged meeting so that adequate time can be given, but more serious issues and emergencies will be made without this. - 2.
+This would be better during an arranged meeting so that adequate time can be given, but more serious issues and - 2.
 Start a Round Robin on the young person, gathering evidence from all staff in school who work with them.
-Check the impact on progress. - Contact parents if needed.
+Check the impact on progress. - 3.
+Contact parents if needed.
 This should always be the default position unless the member of staff has a good reason not to, this would usually be related to the safety of the young person. - 4.
 Meet Parents.
 If needed. - 5.
 Create PPP.
 Share with teachers and parents and pass on for addition to SEN reg and SIMS